 Your editor is your ally – not your enemy!
 To get and stay on good terms with editors (and readers), consider the following seven tips for writing effective leads or introductions that hook readers.
 And for more information about the freelance writing book Get Paid to Write by Thomas Williams, click the book cover.

-7 Ways to Write Effective Leads or Introductions to Hook Readers
+7 Ways to Hook Readers With Your Introduction

 More ways to write effective introductions are in one of my favorite posts on Quips & Tips for Successful Writers: Grabbing Your Reader by the Throat.

 1. Tell a personal story.
 “One of my favorite ways to begin an article is by telling a personal story,” says Peggy Hall, contributing editor at Clean Eating magazine.
 “For example, in ‘Quit Fighting with Food’, I wrote, ‘When I joined the Peace Corps and moved to Morocco in my mid-20’s, I wasn’t worried about living in a foreign country or speaking a foreign language — I was more concerned about being able to find diet sodas and low-fat yogurt…’ I explained how I finally gave up dieting out of sheer frustration and how once I made the decision to quit fighting with food, I experienced peace and serenity — and even weight loss — without struggle.

 2. Transition from your story into a quote or opinion.
 Hall explains that after a paragraph or two of her personal story, she then transitions into a quote or opinion from an expert.
 She connects that advice with her original problem or situation.
 “Depending on the length of the story, I’ll include up to three or four experts, expanding on possible solutions to the situation/problem I set up with the lead.
 Then, I tie something the lead/personal story into the closing paragraph.
 In that way, there’s a sense of coming full circle.”